 Where is Westchester Manor?

-The Alta Vista neighborhood is part San Jose / Cambrian, and part Los Gatos (see a map of the boundaries of the city / town at this newer article of mine: http://liveinlosgatosblog.com/alta-vista-neighborhood/).
+The Alta Vista neighborhood is part San Jose’s Cambrian district, and also part Los Gatos (see a map of the neighborhood and municipal boundaries in the blog post linked).
 It’s bordered by Los Gatos-Almaden Road to the north, Union to the east, and Blossom Hill to the south.

 What are the homes like in Westchester Manor?

 This is a predominantly “ranch style” neighborhood with mostly single story houses, but still quite a few two story ones, in an area with sidewalks, curbs, and gutters.
 Most houses have 3-4 bedrooms and 2-3 full bathrooms.